saraseeberg/SightSee/README.md

 SightSee is an application designed to enhance the travel experience by providing users with detailed information about various tourist attractions.
 Here you can browse through attractions, sort by categories, read and write reviews, and save your favorite destinations.
 The application aims to make sightseeing more enjoyable and informative by leveraging modern web technologies.

-### The application and its different pages are explained in the following walkthrough:
+### The application and its different pages are explained in the following walkthrough

 #### LandingPage